techidaily/site-games-able/source/_posts/mastering-the-art-of-steam-deck-selection.md

 * **Brightness:** 400 nits
 * **Refresh rate:** 60Hz

  Whichever model you choose, you should find the Steam Deck's screen to be crisp, bright, and colorful.
-While it can't compete with the[vivid display on the OLED Nintendo Switch](https://www.makeuseof.com/what-is-nintendo-switch-oled-vivid-mode/) , it's still decent.
+While it can't compete with the [vivid display on the OLED Nintendo Switch](https://www.makeuseof.com/what-is-nintendo-switch-oled-vivid-mode/) , it's still decent.

  The difference with the $649 model of the Steam Deck is that the screen has anti-glare etched glass.
 This means it should be easier to see in bright environments—like playing outside on a sunny day.